-A typical forward voltage is given in the electrical characteristics section of the data sheet, and Figure 6 is the plot of this forward voltage.
+A typical forward voltage is given in the Electrical Characteristics section, and Figure 10 is the plot of this forward voltage.
 Measure this forward voltage at 27°C to establish a reference point.
 Then using the above expression while measuring the forward voltage over temperature will provide a general temperature monitor.
 Connect a resistor between TEMP and V{IN} to set the current to 100μA.
-See Figure 24 for an example.
+See Figure 26 for an example.